Vintage car: Europe

 During the Great Depression, in Britain many small companies started in the post World War I boom failed or merged leaving six major manufacturers: Morris, Austin, Standard, Singer, Ford of Britain, and General Motors Vauxhall.
 A similar boom-and-bust cycle was seen in mainland Europe.

 Safety issues

 Antique automobiles and early to middle era classic cars do not have the safety features that are standard on modern cars.
 The most rudimentary of safety features, front wheel brakes and hydraulic brakes, began appearing on cars in the 1920s and 1930s respectively.

 Collecting

-For the average person car collecting is a hobby.
-A person can have a fascination with a certain vehicle, make or a history with one so seeks a particular make or model.
-Finding such a car at an affordable price is not always hard but the price will depend on the condition or the desired end result.
+The majority of car collectors do so as a hobby.
+A person can have a fascination with a certain model, make or type of car.
+Finding a vintage car at an affordable price is not always hard but the price will depend on the condition or the desired end result.
 Usually the less work required on a vehicle equates to a higher price, the more work required means a cheaper initial cost, but often more in the long run, and a person's level of restoration experience plays an important part.